INDUSTRIAL

 This interview was then published in the Chicago Daily News, but Vanderbilt's words and the context were modified, with particularly heavy emphasis on "The public be damned."
 Several different accounts of the incident were then disseminated; the accounts vary in terms of who conducted the interview, under what circumstance and what was actually said.
 Vanderbilt received a great deal of negative publicity from the "The public be damned" portion, and so much so that he even went as far to clarify his response with a subsequent interview by the Chicago Times.
 In that interview he was quoted saying: "Railroads are not run for the public benefit, but to pay.
 Incidentally, we may benefit humanity, but the aim is to earn a dividend."
 As you can imagine, these words did not sit well with the public or the media.
 Paying no heed to how the public viewed him, Vanderbilt's railroad holdings included no less than the Chicago, Burlington and Quincy Railroad (CB&Q); the Chicago and Canada Southern Railway; the Detroit and Bay City Railroad; the Hudson River Railroad (not to be confused with the New York Central and Hudson River RR), the Hudson River Bridge, the Joliet and Northern Indiana Railroad, the Michigan Midland and Canada Railroad, the New York Central Sleeping Car Company, the New York and Harlem Rail Road, the Spuyten Duyvil and Port Morris Railroad, and the Staten Island Railroad.
 During this same time frame, the New York Central began constructing the South Pennsylvania Railroad across southern Pennsylvania, of which was deep in the Pennsylvania Railroad's territory.
 At the same time, the New York Central Railroad then proceeded to drive the New York, West Shore and Buffalo Railroad into bankruptcy via a brutal rate-war, of which the West Shore could not withstand financially.
 The Pennsylvania Railroad (PRR), which was and remained the New York Central's greatest rival right up until 1968; recognized that the West Shore Railroad would make a great addition to its network, and also allowing it to penetrate deep into New York Central territory.
 So it began to make overtures to acquire it.
 And now a second, but more destructive rate-war between the Pennsylvania and the New York Central commenced; to wit each railroad kept lowering its freight haulage prices to the point they were actually losing money in an effort to undercut the other.

-So, in short; accidents, are the inevitable consequences of living in a modern first world industrial urban society.
+The computer or smart device you read this on, the products you purchase and consume, use various chemicals which are needed to make plastics; as well as acids, and heavy metals in its construction.
+Acids are used to etch metals for electrical contacts.
+Plastics are used in food sales and storage: meats are sold wrapped in plastic for hygienic reason.
+This list is endless.
+So in short; accidents, are the inevitable consequences of living in a modern, first world, technologically advanced urban society.
 This bothers you?
 Go back to living in a cave, hunting for your food daily with a stone or a spear.
-Hell, archeologists have even found primitive man injured by hunting implements!
+Hell, even archeologists have even found primitive man injured by those hunting implements!
 Point being, injury and death goes hand in hand with living.
 And

 in the case of the New York Central back in the 1800's; when that